zerotwooneone/percolator/source/Percolator.Contracts/README.md

 -   **Versioning**: All request messages include a `uint32 version` field.
 This allows for smooth protocol upgrades over time.
 -   **Rate-Limiting**: All response messages include an `optional google.protobuf.Timestamp retry_after_utc` field.
 This provides a standard mechanism for a peer to inform a client that it is being rate-limited and when it is safe to retry the request.
+-   **Compatibility**: All fields must be marked as `optional`.
+This provides a presence-checking capability (e.g., the `Has...()` methods in C# for scalar types) and prevents deserialization errors if a field is missing.
+    -   The application is responsible for ensuring that all required fields are present in the request message.

 ## AI Assistant Guidance